chesslablab/spablab/README.md

 Welcome to PHP Chess Server
 Commands available:
 /accept {"id":"id"} Accepts a friend request to play a game.
-/ascii Prints the ASCII representation of the game.
-/castling Gets the castling status.
-/captures Gets the pieces captured by both players.
 /draw {"action":["accept","decline","propose"]} Allows to offer a draw.
-/fen Prints the FEN string representation of the game.
-/heuristic_picture Takes a balanced heuristic picture of the current game.
+/heuristics Takes a balanced heuristic picture of the current game.
-/history The current game's history.
-/is_check Finds out if the game is in check.
-/is_mate Finds out if the game is over.
 /piece {"position":"string"} Gets a piece by its position on the board.
-/pieces {"color":["w","b"]} Gets the pieces on the board by color.
 /play_fen {"fen":"string"} Plays a chess move in shortened FEN format.
 /quit Quits a game.
 /rematch {"action":["accept","decline","propose"]} Allows to offer a rematch.